regenix/regenix/README.md

 ### Installation

 Clone all the sources from our git repo.
-Our framework contains a few vendor libraries as git submodules therefore you need to run `git submodule init` and `git submodule update` after cloning repo.
+Our framework contains a few vendor libraries as git submodules, therefore you need to run `git submodule init` and `git submodule update` after cloning repo.